asizikov/docker-ubuntu-terraform/README.md

 $ tree
 ```

-This will print the lart gree with all the files belong to the layer, and we can scroll down to find our `terraform` executable.
+This will print the large tree with all the files which belong to the layer, and we can scroll all the way down to find our `terraform` executable.
 Lovely.

 Make sure to take a look there and think how can we make this image smaller.